lexzaiello/dowlandaiello.github.io/content/posts/skm/introduction.md

 ## Progress

 So far, I have formalized a working encoding of the dependent and non-dependent arrow ($\rightarrow$) derived only from $S$, $K$, $M$, and $\text{Type}$.
 No variables are used in the system.
 It is fully binderless, without relying on $\lambda$ abstraction at the expression or meta-level.
-I have foramlized my work in Lean thus far.
-I have also written an informal translation algorithm from the simply-typed $\lambda$-calculus to my $SK$ calculus.
+I have formalized my work in Lean thus far.
+I have also written a translation algorithm from the simply-typed $\lambda$-calculus to my $SK$ calculus.

 ## Future Work